 The integrated approach towards environmental management is based on the view that the environment should be monitored and followed as an entity.
-This is also in line with the concept "sustainable development" introduced by the Brundtland Commission, and which has been widely adopted by both national governments and international organizations.
+The Brundtland Commission also in line with the concept "sustainable development" introduces these principles, which has been widely adopted by both national governments and international organisations.

-Today's environmental information systems combine the latest sensor and monitor technologies with data transfer; data base developments, quality assurance, statistical and numerical models and advanced computer platforms for processing, distribution and presenting data and model results.
+Today's environmental information systems combine the latest sensor and monitor technologies with data transfer, data base developments, quality assurance, statistical and numerical models and advanced computer platforms for processing, distribution and presenting data and model results.
 Geographical Information Systems (GIS) are an important tool, particular for the presentation of data.

 These technologies can be used in environmental management to support integrated pollution prevention and control.
 They can also be part of an emergency management system to support actions and crisis management during emergencies and accidents of various kinds.
 The content and operability of the system might be quite different in the two cases.

-In the following we will describe the content of a surveillance system for local and regional environmental management, for urban areas or regions dealing with industrial problems, traffic, energy sources and solid and liquid waste.
+In the following we will describe the content of such surveillance systems and introduce the air pollution science including: